-Net interest income was \$26.8 million for the first quarter of 2003 compared to \$15.6 million for the first quarter of 2002.
-The quarter-over-quarter increase in net interest income was primarily due to an increase in average Mortgage Assets, which increased to \$6.7 billion for the first quarter of 2003 compared to \$3.0 billion for the first quarter of 2002 as the long-term investment operations acquired \$4.8 billion of primarily Alt-A mortgages from the mortgage operations and originated \$66.9 million of multi-family mortgages since the end of the first quarter of 2002.
-We acquire mortgage loans from the mortgage operations that fit within our criteria, which are primarily Alt-A ARMs and FRMs with good credit profiles, with insurance enhancements, when required, prepayment penalty features and purchase money transactions.
+Net interest income was \$26.6 million for the second quarter of 2003 compared to \$17.6 million for the second quarter of 2002.
+The quarter-over-quarter increase in net interest income was primarily due to a \$3.9 billion increase in average Mortgage Assets, which increased to \$7.6 billion for the second quarter of 2003 compared to \$3.7 billion for the second quarter of 2002 as the long-term investment operations acquired \$4.5 billion of primarily Alt-A mortgages from the mortgage operations and originated \$142.0 million of multi-family mortgages since the end of the second quarter of 2002.
+We acquire mortgage loans from the mortgage operations that fit within our criteria, which are Alt-A ARMs and FRMs with good credit profiles, insurance enhancements, when required, and prepayment penalty features.